 Marvel vs Capcom 3: Fate of Two Worlds

 In her ending, the heroes celebrate Jean´s victory over Galactus.
-She tell them that she did it, but she is no more Jean and their problems have just begun (Implying that she has turned into Dark Phoenix) .
+She told them that she did it, but she is no longer the same Jean grey and their problems have just begun (Implying that she has turned into Dark Phoenix) .

-Jean also makes a came in Albert Wesker´s ending.
-She is shown in a test tube along other marvel heroes.
+Jean also makes a cameo in Albert Wesker´s ending.
+She is shown in a test tube along with other marvel heroes.

 Super Hero Squad Online

 In Super Hero Squad Online Jean Grey is represented as two playable characters: first she is Jean Grey and she wears her first X-men costume/school uniform.
 Her second character is Phoenix, a role for which she appears in her classic green and gold Phoenix costume.
 Each of these two characters have different abilities based on her powers and abilities she has as a comic character in the Marvel Universe.
 Another playable character variation of Jean, specifically the White Phoenix, featuring the appropriate powers and white and gold attire became available for a limited period of time.
 In this game Jean is voiced by Tara Strong.
 A fourth variant of Jean was released in her Dark Phoenix persona.